IonicaBizau/code-style/README.md

 foo.bar = null;
 ```

-However, I use the `delete` keyword when I want to delete them.
+However, I use the `delete` keyword when I really want to delete them.

 ```js
 delete foo.bar;